TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/MythsFaqAcknowledgments/Index.rst

 PHP or JavaScript while it is not.
 From the previous pages you have learned that TypoScript strictly speaking is just a syntax.
-However when the TypoScript syntax is applied to create TypoScript Templates then it begins to look like programming and the parallel to XSLT might also hint at that.
+However when the TypoScript syntax is applied to create TypoScript Templates then it begins to look like programming.

-In any case TypoScript is NOT comparable to a scripting language like PHP or JavaScript.
-In fact, if TYPO3 offers any scripting language it is PHP itself!
+In any case TypoScript is **not** comparable to a scripting language like PHP or JavaScript.
+In fact, if TYPO3 CMS offers any scripting language it is PHP itself!
 TypoScript is only an API which is often used to configure underlying PHP code.